pzhaonet/pzhao/content/project/caribic.en.md

 title = "CARIBIC"

 # Project summary to display on homepage.
-summary = "Civil Aircraft for the Regular Investigation of the atmosphere Based on an Instrument Container (CARIBIC).
-IAGOS CARIBIC is an innovative scientific project to study and monitor important chemical and physical processes in the Earth's atmosphere.
-Detailed and extensive measurements are made during long distance flights.
-CARIBIC deploys a modified airfreight container with automated scientific apparatus which are connected to an air and particle (aerosol) inlet underneath the aircraft.
-Using a passenger Airbus A340-600 from Lufthansa in total more than 530 flights are succesfully completed."
+summary = "The project Civil Aircraft for the Regular Investigation of the atmosphere Based on an Instrument Container (CARIBIC) deploys a modified airfreight container with automated scientific apparatus which are connected to an air and particle (aerosol) inlet underneath the aircraft. "

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "pj-caribic.png"